krober10nd/SeismicMesh/paper/paper.md

 Here are some future applications for this software:

+* `SeismicMesh` is being used by a group of researchers to build 2D/3D meshes for a seismological FEM model has been developed in the Firedrake language [@10.1145/2998441].

-* Much like how `DistMesh` has been used, `SeismicMesh` can be also applied to many domains besides seismology such as fluid dynamics, astrophysics, and coastal ocean modeling.
-An open source project project is already under way to use the parallel mesh generation technology for a Python version of OceanMesh2D to build meshes of the global oceans [@roberts2019oceanmesh2d].
+* Much like how the original `DistMesh` program has been used, `SeismicMesh` can be also applied to many domains besides seismology such as fluid dynamics, astrophysics, and coastal ocean modeling.
+An open source project project is already under way to use the same mesh generation technology for a Python version of `OceanMesh2D` to build industrial-grade meshes of coastal oceans [@roberts2019oceanmesh2d].

 * The usage of SDF to define the meshing domain present potential use cases in a topology-optimization framework [@laurain2018level] for modeling the sharp interface of salt-bodies in seismological domains.
 In these applications, the 0-level set of a SDF is used to demarcate the boundary of the feature.
 Each inversion iteration, updates to an objective functional produce modifications to the 0-level set.
 In this framework, `SeismicMesh` can be embedded within the inversion algorithm to generate and adapt meshes so that they conform accurately to the 0-level set.